mingruimingrui/Transformer2/README.md

 ## Problem to address

-While [fairseq](https://github.com/pytorch/fairseq) is capable of performing incremental decoding, there still exists the problem of the bottleneck of CPU to GPU communication.
+While fairseq is capable of performing incremental decoding, there still exists the bottleneck caused by beam search.

-At each step of beam search a series of CPU-GPU I/O has to be conducted to determine the new beam order, check for completed sentences, and determine the right time to stop inference early.
+At each step of beam search a series of operations (some which involves CPU to GPU communifcation) has to be conducted to determine the new beam order, check for completed sentences, and determine the right time to stop inference early.

+Based on tests, it appears that the encoder and decoder forward operations accounts for only between 25% to 50% of total inference time for fairseq's incremental decoding.
+The remainder of the time are spent on beam search operations which theoretically should be much less computationaly expensive.

+Note, if you think 25% to 50% is vague, its because the ratio of time spent has a huge variance and it is diffiult to give a good value.
+Will plot a distribution curve with box plot soonish in the future.

-This repository aims to address the issue of CPU-GPU I/O with `tf.function` autograph to encapsulate conditional arguments as part of a graph procedure.
+This repository aims to address the issue of slow beam search with `tf.function` autograph to encapsulate conditional arguments as part of a graph procedure.
 This would push the capabilities of tensorflow 2.0 autograph feature to the extreme.

 ## Current progress